43piRcubed/portfolio/dog-project/README_dog.md

 	The estimated dog breed wil be displayed

-	you can clear the form by either clicking on the top right [Dog Breed Classifier] link or the Round arrow on the right below the predicted dog breed. you can also just select a new image
+	You can clear the form by either clicking on the top right [Dog Breed Classifier] link or the Round Arrow on the right below the predicted dog breed.
+	You can also just select a new image

 	current file formats supported are .JPG and .JPEG
 	```